Generalized Transport Characterizations for Short Oceanic Internal Waves in a Sea of Long Waves: Conclusions

-We have presented two parallel derivations of transport equations for the refraction of high frequency internal waves in inertial wave shear.
-One derivation results from 'standard' wave turbulence techniques and describes the wavefield as a system of amplitude modulated waves.
-This kinetic equation based derivation results in a Fokker-Plank equation which returns an estimate of no-net downscale transport for the canonical spectrum of oceanic internal waves referred to as the Garrett-Munk spectrum.
-The second derivation is based upon path integral techniques in the WKB limit.
-Here the ensemble averaged transport equation contains a mean drift term which is absent from the Fokker Plank equation derived from the kinetic equation.
-This term leads to a prediction of ocean dissipation an order of magnitude greater than supported by ocean observations.
+We have presented two distinct derivations of transport equations for the refraction of high frequency internal waves in inertial wave shear.
+One derivation results from 'standard' wave turbulence techniques with the addition of near-resonant interactions and describes the wavefield as a system of amplitude modulated waves.
+This kinetic equation-based derivation results in a Fokker-Plank equation which returns an estimate of no-net downscale transport in vertical wavenumber for the canonical spectrum of oceanic internal waves referred to as the Garrett-Munk spectrum and small transports associated with horizontal and off-diagonal elements \citep{dematteis2022origins}.
+The second derivation is based on ray-tracing techniques in the WKB limit.
+Here the ensemble-averaged transport equation (\ref{FokkerPlanckFINAL}) contains a mean drift term that is absent from the Fokker Plank equation derived from the kinetic equation (\ref{KurtsFavoriteEqn}).
+This term leads to a prediction of ocean dissipation (\ref{Power}) an order of magnitude greater than supported by ocean observations.

-The disparity in these results can be interpreted as being the difference between absolute \cite{Taylor} and relative dispersion \cite{bennett1984relative} and the corresponding identification of ray characteristics with Langrangian paths.
-Recognizing this distinction improves earlier derivations of the ray path transport equation \cite{M77,SnazarNonlocal1} and provides a rigorous basis for the intuitive characterization of the transport of energy to dissipation invoked in \cite{HWF,SK99,ijichi2017eikonal}.
+The disparity of these results can be interpreted from an analogy between ray characteristics and Langrangian paths.
+Recognizing this distinction improves earlier derivations of the ray path transport equation in \cite{MB77} and \cite{SnazarNonlocal1}: it provides a rigorous basis for the intuitive characterization of the transport of energy to dissipation invoked in \cite{HWF,SK99b,ijichi2017eikonal}.
+We arrived at this rigorous result by adding zero and explicitly invoking an ensemble average.